levinine/functional-tests/readme.md

 - Always apply code formatting before committing code
 - Always fix all Sonar issues stated in Sonar analysis of IDE before committing code
 - All Java Classes must have author data
-- String place holder in log messages and exceptions is `{}` where in assert messages is `%s` Test data is passed between tests using `Storage`
+- String placeholder in log messages and exceptions is `{}` where in assert messages is `%s` Test data is passed between tests using `Storage`
 	- `Storage` is comprised of lists with domain entity objects (Pets, Orders, etc.)
 	- When creating new entity object make sure that it represent functional domain entity
 	- When creating new entity object use only builders as way to create those objects, not constructors
-	- Extending existing entities is encouraged when additional data for them is needed but it must make sure that new fields are updated accordingly in steps
+	- Extending existing entities is encouraged when additional data for them is needed, but it must make sure that new fields are updated accordingly in steps
 	- When working with Storage, always if otherwise not needed, use latest stored values for entity you need
 - When testing some asynchronous operation test must wait for some condition to be fulfilled, **NEVER** for some predefined time.
 	- To implement conditional waits Awaitility is used in one of its formats.